TheGoodlike13/liberty_or_death/README.md

     ldapwhoami -Q -Y GSSAPI -H ldapi:///
     > dn:uid=bob,cn=gssapi,cn=auth

-I feel just about as betrayed and fucked as when I beat random Dark Souls 3 bosses finally after slamming my head against them.
-And if you somehow like Dark Souls 3 just pretend I said Elden Ring, never played that but everyone that dislikes it uses the same exact arguments I used for Dark Souls 3, so it should still make sense.
+I feel just about as betrayed and fucked as when I beat random 'Dark Souls 3' bosses finally after slamming my head against them.
+And if you somehow like 'Dark Souls 3' just pretend I said 'Elden Ring', never played that but everyone that dislikes it uses the same exact arguments I used for 'Dark Souls 3', so it should still make sense.